kubeflow/community/README.md

 ## About this repository

 - [community membership](community-membership.md): to understand contributor roles within Kubeflow community
+- [WG governance](./committee-steering/wg-governance.md): to read about Kubeflow Working Groups and their governance
 - [proposals](proposals): for Kubeflow Enhancement Proposal (KEP) process
 - [subprojects](subprojects): to view the list of existing Kubeflow subprojects, or to donate your project to the Kubeflow community.